Erin go Bragh GAA: Hurling

 On 20 October the club announced that Willie Doyle and Pat Keenan would be taking charge of the hurling team for the 2011 season.
 The club was relegated to Division 9 but remained at Junior E level for championship.
-They reached the quarter finals finishing fourth in their group behind Skerries Harps, Kilmacud Crokes and Castleknock beating Commercials and Na Fianna.
-They were beaten by Realt Dearg who were later defeated by Kilmacud Crokes in the semi final.
-The team took part in the Sean Walsh Hurling Tournament on 22 October in Carrick-on-Shannon in Leitrim.
+They reached the quarter-finals finishing fourth in their group behind Skerries Harps, Kilmacud Crokes and Castleknock beating Commercials and Na Fianna.
+They were beaten by Realt Dearg who were later defeated by Kilmacud Crokes in the semi-final.
+The team took part in the Sean Walsh Hurling Tournament on 22 October in Carrick-on-Shannon in County Leitrim.
 The tournament organised by Carrick Hurling Club is in memory of a former player who also played at County level who went missing in Australia.
-They reached the semi final playing Clonguish GAA of Longford, Ballinamore Seán O'Heslin's of Leitrim in the group stages and St. Vincents of Dublin in the semi final.
+They reached the semi-final playing Clonguish GAA of Longford, Ballinamore Seán O'Heslin's of Leitrim in the group stages and St. Vincents of Dublin in the semi-final.
 Both Clonguish and St. Vincents who beat Erin Go Bragh reached the final with Clonguish winning the tournament.

 Garreth Dalton was appointed manager for the 2012 season.
 For the first time in the club's hurling history, the club have progressed to final of the Junior E Hurling Championship.
 They bet Setanta, Good Counsel, Naomh Mearnog and St. Monicas and losing to Commercials in the group stages.
-In the quarter final they played Civil Service, their first competitive game rivals, winning 1-13 to 1-8 on 16 August in Hazelbury Park.
-The hurlers have often made the quarter finals of the championship but failed to progress beyond that stage, 2012 was the first time they have done so.
-They played fellow Dublin 15 club Castleknock in the semi final winning in Somerton 3-11 to 0-8.
-On 14 October in O'Toole Park they played St. Marks in their first ever hurling final, losing 3-13 to 4-4.
+In the quarter-final they played Civil Service, their first competitive game rivals, winning 1–13 to 1–8 on 16 August in Hazelbury Park.
+The hurlers have often made the quarter-finals of the championship but failed to progress beyond that stage, 2012 was the first time they have done so.
+They played fellow Dublin 15 club Castleknock in the semi-final winning in Somerton 3–11 to 0–8.
+On 14 October in O'Toole Park they played St. Marks in their first ever hurling final, losing 3–13 to 4–4.
 8 members of the first team who started out in 2007 were part of the squad.